PythonJournos/refactoring101/README.md

 * Look at the original results data, and model out some classes and methods to reflect "real-world" entities in the realm of elections.
 * Examine functions in _lib/_ and try assigning three functions to one of your new classes.
-Try extracting logic from functions to create new methods on your classes (e.g., Election.margin_of_victory)
+* Try extracting logic from the _summarize_ function and re-implement it as a method on one of your classes.

 ## Phase 4 - Model Your Domain